You yourself must strive. The Buddhas only point the way.

 Rest assured, there cannot be a wrong ‘choice’ for you in picking a branch or school, but each one has its own advantages and disadvantages based on what path you wish to follow.
 Before I get any further, it’s worth mentioning that when I describe both branches they are ‘broad’ strokes, because schools within each branch can practice differently.

 Let’s start with the basics.
-There are two main ‘branches’ (sometimes referred to as ‘schools’) of Buddhism:
+There are over 350 million Buddhists worldwide who are part of one of the two main ‘branches’ (sometimes referred to as ‘schools’) of Buddhism:

 - Theravāda: Comprising 38% of all Buddhists, Theravāda is typically found in Burma, Laos, Cambodia, Thailand, and Sri Lanka.
 Theravada came about in the 3rd century (B.C.E) due to 18 different sects of Buddhism (referred to as Hinayana) with their different (and often conflicting) views of the Dhamra.
 This required the “Third Council” to create what is now known as Theravada, and King Asoka’s son brought this teaching to Sri Lanka.